Erna Wallisch: Post-World War II

-In 2007, British author and journalist Guy Walters tracked Wallisch down to a small flat in Vienna, Austria, as part of his research for an upcoming work titled Hunting Evil, about the pursuit of escaped Nazi war criminals.
-Though Wallisch would not talk to him and the Austrian government claimed that the statute of limitations had expired on her war crimes, Poland explored seeking an indictment against her.
+In 2007, British author and journalist Guy Walters tracked Wallisch down to a small flat in the district of Kaisermühlen in Vienna, Austria, as part of his research for an upcoming work titled Hunting Evil: How the Nazi War Criminals Escaped and the Hunt to Bring Them to Justice, about the pursuit of escaped Nazi war criminals.

+Though Wallisch would not talk to Walters and the Austrian government claimed that the statute of limitations had expired on her war crimes, Poland explored seeking an indictment against her.
 Though they had investigated Wallisch for her crimes in the 1970s, the renewed interest as well as evidence from Polish survivors, lead Austrian officials to commission a report on the crimes which had taken place six decades earlier.
-Before the report could be completed, the 86-year-old Wallisch died in a hospital bed.
+Before the report could be completed, the 86-year-old Wallisch died in hospital.